raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

   //=> 2015
 ~~~~~~~~

-Nowour `.iterator()` method is returning an iterator object.
+Now our `.iterator()` method is returning an iterator object.
 When working with objects, we do things the object way.
 But having started by building functional iterators, we understand what is happening underneath the object's scaffolding.

 ### Iterables

-Prople have been writing iterators since JavaScript was first released in the late 1990s.
+People have been writing iterators since JavaScript was first released in the late 1990s.
 Since there was no particular standard way to do it, people used all sorts of methods, and their methods returned all sorts of things: Objects with various interfaces, functional iterators, you name it.

 So, when a standard way to write iterators was added to the JavaScript language, it didn't make sense to use a method like `.iterator()` for it: That would conflict with existing code.
 Instead, the language encourages new code to be written with a different name for the method that a collection object uses to return its iterator.

-To ensure that the method would not confluct with any existing code, JavaScript provides a *symbol*.
+To ensure that the method would not conflict with any existing code, JavaScript provides a *symbol*.
 Symbols are unique constants that are guaranteed not to conflict with existing strings.
 Symbols are a longstanding technique in programming going back to Lisp, where the `GENSYM` function generated...
 You guessed it...
 Symbols.

 The expression `Symbol.iterator` evaluates to a special symbol representing the name of the method that objects should use if they return an iterator object.